OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Flagging is a second feature, which comes close to the Forecast tag.
 Flagged tasks won’t show up in the forecast, but there is a perspective called Flagged.
 In it, it will list all tasks which are flagged.

 Flagging?
 You might ask.
 When selecting a task or project, there is a small button to flag it.
 It works similar than starred items, or favorited items, in other apps.
 Essentially, it will highlight the task or project with an orange flag.
 Furthermore, everything flagged will show up in the Flagged perspectives.

-I discussed many features which help decreasing the overwhelm of future tasks and noise.
-Projects and tasks can be hid with defer dates, paused tags, or paused projects.
+I discussed many features which help to decrease the overwhelm of future tasks and noise.
+Projects and tasks can be hidden with deferring dates, paused tags, or paused projects.

 Now, of course, this can quickly become unmanageable.
-If everything is hid, will it be lost in the system forever?
+If everything is hidden, will it be lost in the system forever?
 That’s, where the Review perspective comes in place.